Kurdistan Workers' Party insurgency: Abuses by the Kurdish side

 According to Amnesty International reports in 1997, the PKK has tortured and killed Kurdish peasants and its own members that were against them in the 1980s.
 Dozens of Kurdish civilians have been abducted and killed because they were suspected of being collaborators or informers.
 According to a 1996 report by Amnesty International, "in January 1996 the [Turkish] government announced that the PKK had massacred 11 men near the remote village of Güçlükonak.
 Seven of the victims were members of the local village guard forces".
 The organization's 'suicide guerrilla teams', mainly made up of women, were responsible for 21 suicide attacks in Turkey between 1995 and 1999.
-The same number was 11 between the dates of 2 August 2015 and 25 August 2016.
+The same number was 11 between 2 August 2015 and 25 August 2016.